Accidental American tax: your Streamlined options

 The primary trigger is FATCA (the Foreign Account Tax Compliance Act).
 Passed by Congress in 2010, FATCA forces non-US financial institutions to identify US-citizen account holders and report their holdings directly to the IRS.

-Consequently, local banks now systematically cross-reference customer birthplaces.
+Consequently, under FATCA due-diligence rules local banks now routinely check customer birthplaces.
 If your bank discovers you were born in the US, they will ask you to complete a Form W-9, provide a Social Security number, or verify tax compliance.
 Ignoring these queries frequently leads to bank accounts being restricted or closed.

 Streamlined filing is designed for you